 The first phase of the project involved a pilot restoration of the surface-water flow on an NCC property where the driveway has disrupted the natural patterns of this flow.
-It was important to keep the driveway infrastructure in place as the property is used for grazing.
-To help move the water in a more natural way, drains were installed under the driveway and low spots were filled with soil to prevent pooling.
-In order to help keep the water on the property, clay plugs were also installed in two spots along the ditch.
+It was important to keep the driveway infrastructure in place, as the property is used for grazing.
+To help move the water in a more natural way, drains were installed under the driveway.
+Low spots were filled with soil to prevent pooling.
+To help keep the water on the property, clay plugs were also installed in two spots along the ditch.

-There has been much progress in the restoration of the site with the final stage to include re-vegetating bare soil with native seeds along with follow-up monitoring to determine the restoration's success.
+There has been much progress in the restoration of the site.
+The final stage will involve re-vegetating bare soil with native seeds.
+Staff will follow up with monitoring to determine the restoration's success.

-In the second phase of the project, professor Gerla carried out research that examined patters of surface-water moves across the landscape and provided us with a tool to help better manage habitats within the Manitoba Tall Grass Prairie Natural Area.
+In the second phase of the project, professor Gerla examined how surface water moves across the landscape.
+He provided NCC staff with a tool to help better manage habitats within the Manitoba Tall Grass Prairie Natural Area.

 Testing the waters

 Finally, to help engage the local community in water conservation efforts, NCC held a Conservation Volunteers event in August 2016.
-Volunteers worked with Melissa Grantham, an NCC assistant conservation biologist in Manitoba, and Dorthea Gregoire, Roseau Watershed technician with the Seine-Rat River Conservation District, to gather water quality data using water probes and water quality testing kits for measuring a variety of water characteristics.
+Volunteers worked with Melissa Grantham, an NCC assistant conservation biologist in Manitoba, and Dorthea Gregoire, Roseau Watershed technician with the Seine-Rat River Conservation District.
+Together, they gathered information on water quality, using water probes and water quality testing kits.
 Volunteers also learned about how different types of watering systems may impact water quality in dugouts.
 In addition to serving as a source of water for livestock, these dugouts often provide habitat for a variety of plants and animals.

-The Nature Conservancy of Canada's Manitoba Region would like to thank the RBC Foundation for their support of our conservation efforts.
+The Nature Conservancy of Canada's Manitoba Region thanks the RBC Foundation for their support of our conservation efforts.
 Most recently, the RBC Foundation awarded NCC with a $100,000 Leadership Grant as a part of the 2015 RBC Blue Water Project, which is committed to protecting freshwater resources around the globe.
 Through this initiative, part of the funds went towards supporting this integral hydrology project.